Low-redundancy Distillation for Continual Learning: Experiments

 \subsection{Dataset and Hardware}

-We conduct experiments on a variety of commonly used public datasets in the field of CL, including Split CIFAR-10 (S-CIFAR-10)~\citep{buzzegaDarkExperienceGeneral2020}, Split CIFAR-100 (S-CIFAR-100)~\citep{chaudhryEfficientLifelongLearning2018}, and Split Tiny ImageNet (S-Tiny-ImageNet)~\citep{chaudhryContinualLearningTiny2019}.
-We conduct comprehensive experiments utilizing the NVIDIA GTX 2080Ti GPU paired with the Intel Xeon Gold 5217 CPU, as well as the NVIDIA Pascal GPU within the NVIDIA Jetson TX2, boasting 8 GB LPDDR4 Main Memory and 32 GB eMMC Flash memory.
+We conduct experiments on commonly used public datasets, including Split CIFAR-10 (S-CIFAR-10)~\cite{buzzega2020dark}, Split CIFAR-100 (S-CIFAR-100)~\cite{chaudhry2019efficient}, and Split Tiny ImageNet (S-Tiny-ImageNet)~\cite{chaudhry2019continual}.
+The Split CIFAR-10 dataset comprises 5 tasks, each containing 2 classes, while the Split CIFAR-100 dataset consists of 20 tasks, each containing 5 classes.
+The Split Tiny ImageNet dataset is created by dividing the original Tiny ImageNet dataset~\cite{le2015tiny}, which includes 200 classes, into 10 tasks, with each task consisting of 20 classes.
+We conduct comprehensive experiments utilizing the NVIDIA GTX 2080Ti GPU paired with the Intel Xeon Gold 5217 CPU, as well as the NVIDIA Jetson TX2, boasting 8 GB LPDDR4 Main Memory and 32 GB of eMMC Flash memory.